squ1dd13/CLEO-iOS/README.md

 **Ignore this section if you are not a developer.**

+### Rust setup
+You will need to install Rust on your system before compiling CLEO (since it's written in Rust).
+If you don't have it installed already, go to https://www.rust-lang.org/learn/get-started and follow the instructions there.
+If you do have it installed, it might be worth running `rustup update` to ensure you're on the latest version.

+CLEO needs features that are only available in the `nightly` toolchain.
+If you get start a shell in the CLEO folder, you can use `rustup override set nightly` to set the toolchain to nightly for that directory.

+You'll need to have the `aarch64-apple-ios` target too, so run `rustup target add aarch64-apple-ios` to set that up.

+### `build.sh`

 CLEO is typically built using the `build.sh` script in the main directory.
 This script compiles the Rust code and produces a dynamic library (`.dylib`), but it can also do a couple of other things.